-The MetLife Mature Market Institute Demographic Profile of Americans 65+ shows an aging population of 36 million people, some with few assets and relatively low income; 10% live below the poverty line.
+The MetLife Mature Market Institute Demographic Profile of Americans 65 and over shows an aging population of 36 million people, some with few assets and relatively low income; 10% live below the poverty line.

 The publication reports the segment of the population between 65 and 69 has a median net worth of $114,000, including the equity in their homes, but $27,588 without it.
 For those between 65 and 74, the average before-tax income is $35,118 with most coming from Social Security.
 Of the entire 65+ population, 80% own their own homes and 20% are renters.